DaniloEnea/areaAmministrativa/area_Amministrativa/README.md

 The branch to use is: `encryption-service`

+## Build

+Run `ng build` to build the project.
+The build artifacts will be stored in the `dist/` directory.

 ## How to start the program

 If is the first time that you start the program, you must type on terminal: `npm install`.